The employer match

 Individual action matters, but the structural solution is obvious: auto-enrolment.

-The UK auto-enrolled 10.8 million people into workplace pensions between 2012 and 2023 (DWP, 2024).
-Pension participation went from 55% to 87% of eligible employees.
-The same behavioural mechanism, changing the default from opt-in to opt-out, would transform payroll giving overnight.
+The UK auto-enrolled roughly 10.8 million people into workplace pensions after the policy began in 2012 (DWP).
+Participation among eligible employees rose from around 55% in 2012 to roughly 88% by 2021.
+The same behavioural mechanism, changing the default from opt-in to opt-out, would reshape payroll giving overnight.

-Several UK employers have piloted opt-out payroll giving with promising results.
-The Charities Aid Foundation has been advocating for a national auto-enrolment framework for payroll giving since 2019.
+Several UK employers have piloted opt-out payroll giving with promising results, and the Charities Aid Foundation has long argued for treating payroll giving more like auto-enrolment.
 The political will hasn't materialised yet, but the behavioural science is unambiguous: change the default, and participation follows.

 Until that happens, the fix is on you: 10 minutes in your benefits portal, 15 minutes setting up payroll giving or matching, and telling three colleagues.
 That's the highest-ROI half hour in charitable giving.